 top of page

-Life has its ups and downs and throws many challenges our way.
-You likely have to juggle work, hobbies, home life, maybe school, and various other commitments.
+Life throws many challenges your way between work, hobbies, school, friendships, family, and various other commitments.

 During these times, do you find yourself making impulsive decisions only to regret them later?
 Do you act on a whim without considering the consequences?

-In this blog, we’ll define impulsivity, examine its relationship with ADHD, and explore effective strategies that can be used alongside medication to hit pause on ADHD impulsivity.
+In this guide we’ll define impulsivity, explain its link to ADHD, and explore effective strategies (beyond medication) to hit pause before acting.

 • Inattentive